castedo/copyaid/docs/index.md

 !!! alert
     As of November 2023, OpenAI offers $5 in free credit for your first 3 months.
     This can cover copyediting for more than a hundred thousand words.

-!!! warning "\*: formats warning"
-    As of November 2023, the default OpenAI request instructions are tested with Markdown with **some** embedded HTML and LaTeX (math).
-    Documents that are primarily LaTeX will require additional customization of the request settings file and possibly some restructuring of the source files.
-    Files that are mostly HTML may not be a good use case for Copy**AI**d.

 ## Examples